aws-solutions-library-samples/guidance-for-processing-real-time-data-using-amazon-dynamo-db/README.md

 The following image shows how the table data would look like after the insert statements in NoSQL Workbench.
 ![testpic1](./assets/images/TestPic1.png)

-2. Verify if the target table has the aggregated data using AWS CLI:
+2. Verify if the target table (item_count_by_date)  has the aggregated data using AWS CLI:
  For Linux or Mac:
  ```
 aws dynamodb query --table-name item_count_by_date \